raquo/Airstream/README.md

 ## My Related Projects

-- [Laminar](https://github.com/raquo/Laminar) – Efficient reactive UI library for Scala.js that uses Airstream
+- [Laminar](https://laminar.dev) – Efficient reactive UI library for Scala.js that uses Airstream
 - [Waypoint](https://github.com/raquo/Waypoint) – Efficient router for Laminar made with Airstream
 - [XStream.scala](https://github.com/raquo/XStream.scala) – streaming library used by Laminar before Airstream

 Other building blocks of Laminar:

 - [Scala DOM Types](https://github.com/raquo/scala-dom-types) – Type definitions that we use for all the HTML tags, attributes, properties, and styles
-- [Scala DOM Builder](https://github.com/raquo/scala-dom-builder) – Low-level Scala & Scala.js library for building and manipulating DOM trees that Laminar used before v0.8
 - [Scala DOM TestUtils](https://github.com/raquo/scala-dom-testutils) – Test that your Javascript DOM nodes match your expectations